 Sneak circuit as a result of improper grounding

-Sneak circuit with short circuit through the ground bus appears when the common bus “vibration transducer — registering equipment” is grounded in two points with different electric potentials.
+Sneak circuit with the short circuit through the ground bus appears when the common bus “vibration transducer — registering equipment” is grounded in two points with different electric potentials.

 Taking into consideration possibility of sneak circuits formation it is recommended to use vibration transducers with external electrical body insulation (e.g AR2019 or AR2031) or use insulating pins – AH01005.

-No sneak circuits may appear in the vibration transducers with sensing element and built-in amplifier electrically insulated from the body (AR28, AR35 with or without metal hose).
+No sneak circuits may appear in the vibration transducers with sensing element and a built-in amplifier electrically insulated from the body (AR28, AR35 with or without metal hose).

 Multi-wire connection circuit with one protective shield

-In the case of high level electromagnetic interference (for example, radio transmitter, electrostatic discharge, sparking), it is reasonable to use vibration transducers AR28, AR35 with metal hose as a second external protective shield.
+In the case of a high level electromagnetic interference (for example, radio transmitter, electrostatic discharge, sparking), it is reasonable to use vibration transducers AR28, AR35 with a metal hose as a second external protective shield.
 The external protective shield is electrically connected to the vibration converter body.
 The internal shield electrically insulated from the external shield is connected to the registering equipment body.

 Similarly to the connection scheme of vibration transducer with one protective shield, it is recommended to install capacitor with capacitance 0.01 mF x 200 V between internal and external shields.